appdev1307/code-codegen-aosp-llm-based/README.md

 ## Key Design Decisions

 - **AIDL-only agent prompts:** All code generation agents (AIDL, C++, SELinux, Android.bp) have explicit Android 14 AIDL constraints in their system prompts.
 This prevents HIDL pattern generation at the source — from C1 through C4.
 The AIDL agent generates additive `VehiclePropertyAdas.aidl` (not replacement files), the C++ agent requires `aidl::` namespace and `BnIVehicle`, the SELinux agent follows `hal_vehicle_default.te` structure, and the Android.bp agent requires `vendor: true` and AIDL libraries.
+- **3-layer HIDL defense:** Layer 1 (indexer) — `aosp_indexer.py` excludes HIDL files from ChromaDB using path patterns and lowercased content keywords.
+Layer 2 (mixin) — `rag_dspy_mixin.py` filters HIDL-contaminated chunks at retrieval time before they reach the LLM prompt.
+Layer 3 (agent) — `rag_dspy_aidl_agent.py` injects explicit AIDL-only constraints (`no V2_0`, `no oneway`, `no out params`, `boolean not bool`) into every generation call.
+This 3-layer approach ensures clean AIDL output regardless of RAG corpus quality or LLM training data.
 - **HIDL exclusion in RAG corpus:** The AOSP source tree contains both HIDL (Android 12/13) and AIDL (Android 14) Vehicle HAL implementations.
 Without filtering, the RAG retriever returns HIDL examples that outnumber AIDL examples in simplicity, causing the LLM to generate legacy `#include <hidl/Status.h>` and `vehicle/2.0/IVehicle.h` patterns that don't compile in Android 14.
-The indexer now excludes all `/2.0/`, `/1.0/`, `V2_0`, and `/hidl/` paths, ensuring only AIDL-compatible patterns are retrieved.
+The indexer excludes all `/2.0/`, `/1.0/`, `V2_0`, and `/hidl/` paths, ensuring only AIDL-compatible patterns are retrieved.
+- **ChromaDB singleton:** Multiple agents sharing the same ChromaDB path causes "instance already exists" errors. `fix_chroma_singleton.py` monkey-patches `chromadb.PersistentClient` to return a shared singleton.
+Both C3 and C4 apply this patch at startup via `apply_chroma_fix.py`.
+- **C4 post-validation architecture:** C4 uses `architect.run()` identically to C3 for initial generation, then post-validates output files and retries only failed agents.
+Error feedback goes into a separate prompt field (not appended to `aosp_context`) to avoid polluting RAG context.
+This ensures C4's floor is always ≥ C3.
 - **Version-pinned RAG corpus:** The RAG source must be cloned with the same tag (`android-14.0.0_r75`) as the AOSP build tree.
 Mismatched versions cause the LLM to generate patterns (Android.bp `srcs` lists, API freeze hashes, AIDL module structure) that don't match the build system's expectations.
 - **Additive vs replacement AIDL:** C1/C2 (without RAG) previously generated replacement AIDL files that overwrote existing AOSP interfaces.
 With the prompt fix, all conditions now generate additive `VehiclePropertyAdas.aidl` that complements existing code.
 - **Automated AOSP 14 fixes:** `apply_aosp14_fixes.sh` handles systematic integration gaps (vendor:true, SELinux type declarations) that are predictable and automatable rather than code quality issues.